youngker/apparmor-wiki/TechnicalDoc_HFA.md

 -   it generates large tables that need to be loaded into kernel consuming memory that could be used else where
 -   it takes a relatively long time to compute
-    -   the generation of the dfa without the factoring steps can be impractical even on modern hardware
     -   the dfa is subject to exponential state explosion.
     -   equivalence classes (if used) are applied post generation
 -   the table compression algorithm is a simple and straight forward with O(n^2) running time (slow).
 The compression achieved is not perfect but is fairly good given the limits of the compression format.
--   the table compression format is simple and direct and does not leverage any state or transition redundancies, resulting in poor compression compared to what could be achieved
 -   The implementation needs to be cleaned up

-Overall the dfa engine needs to be updated and replaced with a better atomata representation that keeps many of the dfas properties while being flexible, faster to compute (control state explosion), and leverages a better compression format.
-Better alternative exist so it is only a matter of examining the alternatives and implementing.

 Rule to DFA conversion
 ======================